Anvesh8712/taskcally/README.md

-Sure, here's the README content formatted for easy copying and pasting:

----

 # Taskcally

 Taskcally is a task management web application that allows users to create, view, and manage their tasks.
 Users can manually add tasks or use the AI Todo Maker to generate tasks based on prompts.
 The application features a weekly view of tasks and allows for easy task completion and deletion.